yw3453/uq-llm-survey-simulation/README.md

 ### 2. Extract Data Folder

-The data folder is provided as a zip file.
+The data folder is provided as a zip file ([data.zip](data.zip)).
 After cloning the repository, extract the data folder and place it in the project root directory.
-The data folder should be located at the root of the project (same level as `src/` and `notebooks/` directories).
+The `data/` folder should be located at the root of the project (same level as `src/` and `notebooks/` directories).
+More information on the data can be found in `data/data_info.md`.

 ### 3. Environment Setup